whshi574/cpp-programming/OOP1-Lab3/README.md

 2. Program to print Fibonacci series up to 100.
     - Hint: Fibonacci Series is 1, 1, 2, 3, 5, 8, 13, 21, ....

+    **Integer Overflow:**

+    If two number too large, the sum of them maybe to a negative number.
+It means the result affects the symbolic representation of the first bit.

 3. Program to input a number and then calculate sum of its digits.
     - Hint: let number = 562.
 Then you should print 5 + 6 + 2 = 13.